Gianni-G/jlgastaldi/index.md

 Lecture at NYU.
 "Why Can Computers Understand Natural Language?"

 ### 31/01/2023
-Lecture at the ITS (The Graduate Center, CUNY)
+Lecture at the [ITS](https://itsatcuny.org) (The Graduate Center, CUNY) 365 Fifth Avenue, New York, USA.
+10:00 am.
+Room 5209.

 ### 02/12/2022
 Lecture at the University of Chapman: "Content from Expressions: from Distributional Properties of Numerals to Arithmetical Content"